Jiffy Junk®

 Training & Support

-Jiffy Junk provides a focused 42-hour training curriculum designed to prepare three trainees for launch.
-The program includes on-site launch support for operational readiness; franchisees are responsible for travel, lodging, and living expenses, and on-site support involves additional fees.
+Jiffy Junk provides a focused 42-hour training curriculum designed to prepare three staff members for launch through a targeted set of training modules.
+The program includes on-site launch assistance for operational readiness; travel and living expenses are the responsibility of the franchisee, and on-site support is provided for an additional fee.

 Unit Growth Analysis